kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 ### Collect Valuable Questions

-Make it a habit to write down and collect your questions on your notebook so we have more things to discuss during the phone coaching.
+Make it a habit to write down and collect your questions in your notebook, so we have more things to discuss during the phone coaching.

 ### Revisit Your Questions

 Many important questions require that you make an effort to answer multiple times.

-The first answer is usually a reflex answer, based on something that you know in the past.
+The first answer is usually a reflex answer based on something that you know in the past.

-The second answer is usually combined with new information, so you’re just repeating what you learned.
+The second answer is usually combined with new information, so you're just repeating what you learned.

 The third answer is usually something you thought of but may be combined with an untested idea.

-The fourth answer is usually something that you’ve given enough thought and the answer is more reliable.
+The fourth answer is usually something that you've given enough thought, and the answer is more reliable.

 The fifth answer is a more refined version of the fourth answer.

 The sixth answer is usually delivered more confidently because you already tested and carefully thought about your ideas.

-You want to give yourself more opportunities to give a good answer.
+You want to give yourself more opportunities to provide an excellent answer.

-I am a slow thinker so it takes me a while to put together a good answer.
+I am a slow thinker, so it takes me a while to put together an answer I'm happy to share.

 If you're not super intelligent or fast at composing your thoughts, then the strategy of combining and updating your answers help.

 ### My Writing Process

+I write things down in my notebook.

+I encode the ideas on my computer.

+I read everything aloud.

+I edit.

-Based on experience, I write things down on my notebook, I encode the ideas on my computer, I read everything aloud, I edit and add in additional details based on how my writing sounds.
+I insert additional details and remove unnecessary words based on how my writing sounds.

 ### Mistakes are Normal